A Brief History of Hyperrealism

 August 7, 2015

 Hyperrealism has roots only as far back as the late 1960s to early 1970s, making it a relatively new art movement by most standards.
-However within the past 50 or so years, it has evolved into an astonishing and beautiful art style that captivates, intrigues and amazes many.
+However within the past 50 years, it has evolved into an astonishing and beautiful art style that captivates, intrigues and amazes many.

 In order to understand how the movement has reached its modern form, with a range of artists using different mediums to create engaging and striking pieces, we must first look at a brief history of the Hyperrealist movement.